jfuentes/StaticTreeBarrier/Readme.md

 where r is the radix value.
 The current number of threads is 3 with a radix of 2.
 Other values for number of threads are 7, 13, and so on.

-Description of the solution:
-The solution is based on the algorithm described in the book "The Art of Multiprocessor Programming" plus some adjustments for C++11 with atomic types.
-I implemented the data structure following the same logic of the Java code presented in Chapter 17.5, this also means the solution is based on classes and objects.
-The main changes to port this solution to C++11 were based on the definition of atomic variables and their related operations.

 ## The introduced changes are:
 - Definition of two classes StaticTreeBarrier and Node.